-Whether you already have a few goats or you are just thinking of getting a couple, you’ve come to the right place.
-This Beginner’s Guide to Goats includes links to some of Thrifty Homesteader’s most useful goat posts.
+Whether you already raise goats or you are thinking of getting a couple, you’ve come to the right place.
+This Beginner’s Guide to Raising Goats includes links to some of Thrifty Homesteader’s most useful goat posts.
 Caring for goats is not difficult or time consuming, but you do need up-to-date information.

-There are three basic challenges to becoming a goat owner.
+There are three basic challenges to raising goats.
 First, most of us grew up with dogs and cats and have zero experience with prey animals, which have a completely different personality than the animals we’ve always known and loved.

 Second, goats are ruminants, which most of us have had zero experience with.
 Ruminants have four stomachs, and that kind of changes everything we think we know about mammals.
 The rumen is a finicky thing and far easier to upset than a single stomach.